 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

 What is the difference between pink canned salmon and red canned salmon?
 Is one better for you than the other?

 There's no doubt that eating salmon is good for you with its high levels of Omega 3 fatty acids.
-Study after study has shown the benefit of such fatty fish in preventing heart disease and probably other illness.
-Either of these canned salmon should be fine and one is not necessarily better than the other.
+Study after study has shown the benefit of such fatty fish in preventing heart disease and other illness.
+Both of these canned salmon varieties are good for you, and I would not say that one is necessarily better for you than the other.

 Thanks for writing,